vimalvatsa/Portfolio-Optimisation/README.md

 2. Store simulation in some type of array for each - weights, returns, volatility, sharp ratios with bunch of zeroes (all\_weights = np. zeros(num\_of\_portfolios, number\_of\_symbols),   Prep the returns array of numpy zeroes:  ret\_arr = np.zeroes(num\_of\_portfolios), same type of format for volatility as well as sharp ratio)

 3. Start the simulation (in loop):

-          1. First calculate the weights (no. of weights that match the number of symbols):
+`          `1.
+First calculate the weights (no. of weights that match the number of symbols):

-                        weights = np.array(np.random.random(number\_of\_symbols)
+                weights = np.array(np.random.random(number_of_symbols)
-`         2.
+`         `2.
 The portfolio is 100% allocated :

                  weights = weights / np.sum(weights)

-`         3.
+`         `3.
 Adding the weights to the weights array

-`         4.
+`         `4.
 Calculate the expected log returns (using logs because it’s better for time series)

-`         5.
+`         `5.
 Calculating the volatility and adding them to the volatility array:

-`              We want each price of our portfolio to contribute to the overall portfolio evenly, based on how much they actually represent if the portfolio.
+           We want each price of our portfolio to contribute to the overall portfolio evenly, based on how much they actually represent if the portfolio.

-`              In simple words - how much volatility that particular instrument is contributing to the overall  portfolio.
+          In simple words - how much volatility that particular instrument is contributing to the overall  portfolio.
 Also add the assets which are correlated with each other.

 `        6.
 Calculating the Sharp ratio using the sharp array at the current index of the loop which we are on = (return\_array[i] - 0.01) / volatility\_array[i]